 “I went into engineering,” Spannbauer said, “because I wanted to make a difference.
 I do that every day designing pipelines and roadways for local communities, but I knew – I think we all know – that we have a lot more to give than just a good day’s work at our jobs.”

-The two water wells that the extended Cannon family has funded will be built later this year. charity:water has identified two communities that will benefit most from these wells, and arrangements for construction will begin soon.
-When completed, each well will provide clean, safe water for 250 people.
+To date, Cannon has helped fund the construction of 48 wells. charity:water identifies the communities that will benefit most from these wells, and makes arrangements for construction of each well.
+When completed, each well will provide clean, safe water for 100-600 people.

 What Comes Next

 The Cannon employees have found a cause they truly believe in, and plan to continue funding water wells for years to come.
-They have set an initial goal of funding one to two wells per year, and have already begun the 2015 campaign.
-If you’re interested in participating, visit: https://donate.charitywater.org/cannon/well-worth-it-2017-2
+They have set an initial goal of funding one to two wells per year.
+If you’re interested in participating, visit Well Worth It’s charity:water page.